Configuring On-Premise Conferencing and Group Calls

 Server Requirements

-Note that conferencing and group calls are CPU and bandwidth-intensive features and hence you must run each instance of mesibo live on a separate server with robust CPU and ample networking bandwidth.
+Conferencing and group calls are CPU and bandwidth-intensive.
+Hence, each mesibo live instance must run on a dedicated server with robust CPU and ample networking bandwidth.

-Running mesibo live server
+Running mesibo live

-There are two steps
+There are two steps to launch a mesibo live instance:

 {

-"token": "ptlk9hdel1gqxf3p0s15f5f5gtusldej18tl794suzit",
+"token": "<APP_TOKEN>",

 "user": {